hashgraph/hedera-mirror-node/docs/design/nft.md

   - `TokenMintTransactionSupplier` will need an enum `type` attribute, as well as a `metadata` string and a `metadataSize` int (to generate metadata if not set, similar to how `ConsensusSubmitMessageTransactionSupplier` works).
 The supplier should only set `amount` for fungible tokens, and only `metadata` for NFTs.
-  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need an enum `type` attribute, and it will a `serialNumber` AtomicLong field that the supplier will start at and increment as serial numbers are wiped/burned.
+  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need an enum `type` attribute, and a `serialNumber` AtomicLong field that the supplier will start at and increment as serial numbers are wiped/burned.

 - Add support for transferring NFTs in `CryptoTransferTransactionSupplier`.